biomystery/RNA-seq-snakemake-pipeline/README.md

-### Minimal working RNAseq pipeline using salmon and snakemake
+### Minimal working RNAseq pipeline using kallisto and snakemake

-I copied many codes from https://github.com/slowkow/snakefiles

 To creat the `samples.json` file, feed the script with the full path to the fastq directory: